 NADCA does not allow children under 18 years of age at any time.
 For reasons of insurance, liability and safety, strollers and infant carriers will not be allowed.

-All participants affiliated with exhibits must register.
-Each person registered as an exhibitor must be employed by the exhibiting company or have a direct business affiliation.
-The exhibit badge allows access to the exhibit hall, Annual Meeting & Exposition sessions and meal functions held within the exhibit hall.
+All participants affiliated with an exhibitor or sponsor must register.
+Each person registered as an exhibiting/sponsoring company must be employed by that company.
+The exhibit badge allows access to the exhibit hall, Annual Meeting sessions and meal functions.
 Exhibits must be staffed at all times during exhibit hours.
 Additional exhibit staff badges are available for a fee.
 NADCA strictly enforces the opening and closing hours.
 Those firms that do not keep their booths staffed and operating until the official closing time jeopardize their participation at future NADCA Meetings.
-Exhibitors and their employees are not permitted to open a hospitality suite, schedule a meeting, meal function or any other event during the official hours of the Annual Meeting & Exposition.
+Exhibiting/Sponsoring Company and their employees are not permitted to open a hospitality suite, schedule a meeting, meal function or any other event during the official hours of the Annual Meeting & Exposition.

-The individual named on the exhibit contract will be the duly authorized representative in charge of the exhibit.
-This person will receive all official correspondence from NADCA referring to the exhibit and will be responsible for communicating all rules, regulations and additional information to all participating personnel from the exhibiting company.
+The individual named on the contract will be the duly authorized representative in charge of the exhibit/sponsorship package.
+This person will receive all official correspondence from NADCA referring to their participation and will be responsible for communicating all rules, regulations and additional information to all participating personnel from the company.
 Additionally, this person will be the main contact person for the general service contractor.

 Exhibitors will receive two exhibit booth passes (inclusive of attending educational sessions), with one of those individuals being allowed to receive CECs for attending the educational sessions.

 It is noted that one individual being allowed to receive CECs for attending educational sessions is limited to the first booth purchased only.
 Additional booths are discounted and therefore, are not eligible to receive CECs as part of their exhibit booth passes entitling them to attend the educational sessions.